medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 ![Enter master for Branch input, backslash for Source Directory, and check Autodeploy](https://res.cloudinary.com/dza7lstvk/image/upload/v1668002055/Medusa%20Docs/Digital%20Ocean/kjk9E2B_qpwrx4.png)

-If you host your Medusa server in a monorepo, you should change the Source Directory to the directory the server is available in the repository.
+If you host your Medusa backend in a monorepo, you should change the Source Directory to the directory the backend is available in the repository.
 Otherwise, it can be left as is.

 Once you’re done, click Next to move on to the next step.